pyhung99/contiv2/websrc/source/install/user_guides/getting_started/network_topologies/bgp.md

 description: |-
   Contiv with BGP
 ---
+# Contiv with BGP

 This documents provides steps to bring up contiv infrastructure in a L3 native vlan mode.

-#What does L3 capabilty facilitate in a Contiv container infrastructure ?
+#What does L3 capabilty facilitate in a Contiv container infrastructure?

 -  Enable communication between containers on different hosts natively using vlan encap
 -  Enables communication between containers and non containers